 Our tables are built with style in mind.
 While the bases are made from 'new' FSC certified pine our reclaimed or repurposed Norwegian spruce softwood tops are what makes them rustic.

 You'll find a variety of features which vary from table to table.
 These may be from their previous life or simply the natural grain and pattern in the wood.
 We enhance these features and will never send out a table we wouldn't want ourselves.
 They are 'imperfectly perfect' and that's the way we like them!

-Reclaimed wood is not for everyone.
+Reclaimed or repurposed wood is not for everyone.
 It can be full of character which of course makes it unique but it is very different to high street furniture that is made to be uniform.